Skip To Main Content

 Tests

-The Cognitive Abilities Test 7/8 measures general and specific reasoning abilities in three areas.
+The Cognitive Abilities Test (CogAT) Form 7 or 8 measures general and specific reasoning abilities in three areas.
 This assessment includes the following subtests:

 • Verbal – The CogAT Verbal Battery is used to assess a student’s vocabulary, efficiency and verbal memory, ability to determine word relationships, and the ability to comprehend ideas.
 The CogAT Verbal test is comprised of three subtests.
-For lower levels, these subtests are: Sentence Completion, Picture Classification, and Picture Analogies.
-For higher levels, these three subtests are: Sentence Completion, Verbal Classification, and Verbal Analogies.
+For grades K - 2, these subtests are: Picture Classification, and Picture Analogies (does not include Sentence Completion).
+For grades 3 and above, these three subtests are: Sentence Completion, Verbal Classification, and Verbal Analogies.
 These three subtests combined make up the CogAT Verbal score.

 • Nonverbal – The CogAT Nonverbal Battery is used to assess a student’s reasoning abilities through the use of spatial and figural content.
 There is no reading required to complete the CogAT Nonverbal test.
 These three subtests are: Figure Matrices, Paper Folding, and Figure Classification.
 These three subtests combined make up the CogAT Nonverbal score.